rpmuller/ePubs/WesternPhilosophy.md

-We are told that no one can hate God, but, on the other hand, "he who loves God cannot endeavor that God should love him in return/' Goethe, who admired Spinoza without even beginning to understand him, thought this proposition an instance of self-abnegation.
+We are told that no one can hate God, but, on the other hand, "he who loves God cannot endeavor that God should love him in return."
+Goethe, who admired Spinoza without even beginning to understand him, thought this proposition an instance of self-abnegation.
 It is nothing of the sort, but a logical consequence of Spinoza's metaphysic.
 He does not say that a man ought not to want Cod to love him; he says that a man who loves God cannot